-- You can only undo a like within 10 minutes after submitting the like. (default admin setting).
+- You can undo a like within 10 minutes.

-- The amount of likes you can pass out in a day depends on your Trust Level.
+- The amount of likes you can grant per day depends on your Trust Level.

 What are they good for?

 Likes are central to how Discourse works.
-So central in fact that there’s no “on/off” button for them because Discourse is not designed to run without likes enabled.
+So central that there’s no “on/off” switch for them because Discourse isn’t designed to run without likes.

-Likes help you keep your forum clear of redundant posts: On forums without a “Like” button, when someone posts something that other users agree with, you end up seeing a lot of very short replies.
+Likes help you keep your forum clean.
+On forums without a “Like” button, when someone posts something that other users agree with, you end up seeing a lot of very short, redundant replies.
 For example: